LarsBesselmann/JAX-RPC_Demo/README.md

 For the conversion of the JAX-RPC client to JAX-WS the same steps as for the service are required.
 Based on this, there are two options:

 - Fast path: Use the already migrated client and test it on Liberty
-- Details path: Use AMA with the migration plan and do the required steps
+- Detailed path: Use AMA with the migration plan and do the required steps

 ### Preparation
 Make sure that the environment is running: